Frozenlock/reagent-keybindings/README.md

 You can override this behavior by clearing the `preventing-default-keys` atom.

+### Key Bindings Deactivation

+It's possible to completely deactivate all the key bindings by mounting the `deactivate-kb-shortcuts` component.

+A typical use is with a modal in which the user needs to type text in a field.

 ### Keyboard State

 You can access the keyboard state with the Reagent ratom